 Nostrils Correspond to Brain Side

-Each nostril connects predominantly to the same side of the brain:
+Each nostril connects predominantly to the opposite side of the brain:

-- Left nostril —> left side of the brain
+- Left nostril —> right side of the brain

-- Right nostril —> right side of the brain
+- Right nostril —> left side of the brain

 Targeting the left nostril increases relaxation, while the right is thought to increase energy.

 Qualities of left and right directly oppose each other: